Ashvio/SolarSystemSimulator/README.txt

     -press '0' key to reset planet size to default -press '-' key to decrease planet size by 1/10 until planet is 1/2 its original size -press '+' key to increase planet size by 1/10 until planet is 20x its original size

+  Show Orbit Trail
+    -press 'O' key to toggle between showing and not showing orbit trail